Travel Insurance For Aruba

 Is travel insurance required to enter Aruba?

-Should you buy additional travel insurance to visit Aruba?
+Should you buy travel insurance to visit Aruba?

-You should purchase a more comprehensive travel insurance policy that includes trip cancellation, interruption, trip delay, and travel baggage coverage.
-The Aruba Visitors Insurance is not meant to replace traditional, comprehensive travel insurance.
+You should purchase a comprehensive travel insurance policy that includes trip cancellation, interruption, trip delay, and travel baggage coverage.

 A comprehensive travel insurance plan provides protection if your flight is delayed while traveling to Aruba and Trawick International trip cancellation plans provide coverage if you are unable to travel because of an illness or death in the family.